Zetrith/Remodder/README.md

 **Keep the possible security problems in mind when interacting with projects you don't trust.**

 Current limitations:
-- Only works on Harmony's class-with-attributes patches (like the one in the screenshot above)
+- Only works on Harmony's class-with-attributes patches (like the one above)
 - Patches with `TargetMethods` are not supported

 Good to know: